Jugran/infra-setup/README.md

 ```bash
 docker-compose up
 ```
+Services user, orders and products will start listening on ports `3000`, `4000` and `5000` respectively.

 #### Stop Containers
 Press `Ctrl + C` to stop the containers.
 Run `docker-compose down` to remove the containers.